-For the 11th straight season, Steve will work only those games played at PNC Park, Steve will periodically take a road trip with the team.
+In addition to working the games played at PNC Park, Steve will periodically take a road trip with the team.
 He will continue in his role as an analyst on both radio and TV.
-Only Lanny Frattare (33 years) has spent more years behind the Pirates microphone than Blass (29 years).
+Only Lanny Frattare (33 years) has spent more years behind the Pirates microphone than Blass (31 years).

 A right-handed pitcher, Blass made his professional debut with Kingsport in 1960 and his Major League debut with the Bucs on May 10, 1964.
 He joined the big league team permanently in 1966 and went on to pitch a total of 10 seasons in the Majors, compiling a 103-76 record, 57 complete games and 16 shutouts in 282 games (231 starts).
 Steve ranks seventh on the club's all-time list in strikeouts (896).

 In his third full season in the Majors in 1968, Steve went 18-6, leading the league with a .750 winning percentage while posting a 2.12 ERA, 12 complete games and a career-high seven shutouts.
 His 2.12 ERA ranked fifth in the N.L. as St. Louis' Bob Gibson led the circuit with a 1.12 ERA.

 During a five-year span from 1968 thru 1972, Blass was one of the best pitchers in the National League as he compiled a 78-44 record, 50 complete games and a 3.05 ERA.
 He won a career-high 19 games in 1972 and was named to the National League All-Star team that season.